 Finally, at 5:00, we went to the stadium to see the Sea Lion Show.
 It was cute and entertaining for the most part.
 The sea lions and the seals (yes, there’s a difference) performed adorable tricks such as clapping, waving, and synchronized jumping.
 At around 5:30, my toddler was already becoming restless so we decided that it was time to call it a day.
 We did not get to see the Symphony Evening Show because it was getting late and it was already starting to rain.
 The adults were also feeling very exhausted already.

 Overall, I would give this trip a 4 out of 5.
 It was a fun afternoon and it was worth the trip.
-Word of advice: a half day with very little kids is enough.
+A word of advice: a half day with very little kids is enough for a complete and fun experience.